mandl/Seeed_Platform/readme.md

 ## Step 4.
 Select a board

-After Step 3 was successful, a board named SRephone core 2G MT2502 will show up at the boards list.
+After Step 3 was successful, a board named Rephone core 2G MT2502 will show up at the boards list.

 Click on **Tools > Board**, *Rephone core 2G MT2502* is available now.